shuishen112/zhansu-website/index.md

 I am a PhD student in my third year of study, under the supervision of [Jakob Grue Simonsen](http://hjemmesider.diku.dk/~simonsen/) and [Rasmus Helles](https://scholar.google.com/citations?user=6-o19BkAAAAJ&hl=en) at the University of Copenhagen.
 My research project, titled "Privacy Lost," is currently underway.
 I am particularly interested in exploring the concepts of Parameter Efficient Finetuning (PEFT) and Structured State Spaces, which represent a revival of RNN.
 You can find my resume here [resume](./resume/resume.pdf).
+## News

+- Starting a research internship at MSR Montreal with Alessandro Sordoni (2023.8-2023.2).

 ## Publications